Massage Therapy

 Since the main objective is energy balancing, the physical moves become part of a deeper, more meditative spiral of healing, resulting in a profoundly deep and integrative sense of physical, mental and spiritual well-being for both giver and receiver.

 It is said to have originated in India.
 Some say it grew out of the ancient healing systems practiced in South India in the region now known as Kerala.
 Later, after becoming a part of ancient Ayurveda, it existed in Northern India (now Nepal).
 The physician Chivaka Komarapatr, a private doctor of the Buddha used Thai Massage along with herbal and other remedies, to treat ailments and conditions amongst the monks that were traveling with the Buddha.
 This spread Buddhism and these medicinal techniques all over Southeast Asia.
+In terms of hard facts pointing to it’s date of origin, it is difficult to be sure because it’s so ancient.
+From what we know, this healing art has been practiced for about 4000 years!